Television in Singapore: Television Singapura/Radio and Television Singapore (1963–1980)

 Channel 8 began its test transmissions on Saturday, 31 August 1963, on Malaysia's national day (known then as Solidarity Day).
 Its first day consisted of a Hokkien film, repeats of India's participation in the South East Asian Cultural Festival, and Singapore Celebrates.
 A second test transmission took place between September 16 and 20, the same year, and devoted much of its time to the week-long celebrations, coinciding with the historic Proclamation of Malaysia and the political campaigns leading up to the 1963 General Election.

 Channel 8 started regular broadcasts on 23 November 1963.
 At first, the channel aired for just two and a half hours each day, signing off at 10:10 p.m., with plans to match Channel 5's broadcasting hours the following year.
 As with Channel 5, its output was in a mix of every language of the time.
 Commercial advertising was allowed on Channel 5 starting 15 January 1964.
 Both channels aired during the brief time Singapore was a state of Malaysia, from that year to 9 August 1965, airing together with TV Malaysia from the Klang Valley and Kuala Lumpur areas.
 From that day of independence, when then-Prime Minister Lee Kuan Yew addressed Singaporeans, both channels became the national TV stations.
 They later formed the TV Division of Radio Television Singapore (RTS).

 Television also had its critics.
 Universal Pictures' head, Milton Rackmil, while in Singapore in 1964, said that television was luring its viewers away from cinema and that viewers should return to cinema once the novelty wore off.
 Initially, television sets only received channels 5 to 10 in the VHF band (where the two Singaporean channels broadcast).
-However, in preparation for the start of Television Malaysia's relay station in Johor Bahru, which was on channel 3, and following complaints from viewers that they were unable to receive the station.
-From 9 December 1964, all television sets sold in Singapore would receive all channels in the VHF band (1 to 11).
+However, in preparation for the start of Television Malaysia's relay station in Johor Bahru (which was on channel 3), and following complaints from viewers that they were unable to receive the station, all television sets sold in Singapore would receive all channels in the VHF band (1 to 11) from 9 December 1964.

 On 1 May 1965, Television Malaysia Singapura started carrying four news bulletins a day, in each of the four official languages.
 The weekly total became 28, up from 16.

 When Setron opened its new facility in April 1966, one out of six households had a television set, mostly due to rising incomes.
 A purpose-built television facility was opened on 26 August 1966, at a cost of $3.6 million.
 By that time, TV Singapura had experienced significant growth and developed recognition abroad.
 Its news bulletins received praise for the quality of its reports, and films shot by the news division were already being seen in the UK and Australia, with increasing demand from other countries.
 The new facility would also cater to the needs of the Educational Television Service, which was set to start early the following year.